codgician/seelies/slides/nix-intro/slides.md

 ::: { .fragment .fade-in-then-semi-out }

-Two components may:

-- depend on different versions of the same package?
+- Depend on different versions of the same package?
-- provide files om the same path?
+- Provide files om the same path?
-- interfere with others in the case of incomplete dependencies and inexact notions of component compatibility.
+- Interfere with others in the case of incomplete dependencies and inexact notions of component compatibility.

 :::